-- (1) Upon written motion of the parties, or upon order of the courtCourt, the courtCourt may schedule mediation. - (2) If mediation is scheduled, the courtCourt will notify the attorneys, or the parties if unrepresented, of the name of the mediator and the date, time and location of the mediation. - (3) If a case is scheduled for mediation, briefing deadlines in the case willmay be stayed for up to 60 days pending further order of the court Court. - (4) The mediation may be conducted in person or via teleconference (e.g. Zoom). - (5) Upon suggestion of the parties, the Court may order a mediation stay without ordering a mediation session.
+- (1) Upon written motion of the parties, or upon order of the Court, the Court may schedule mediation. - (2) If mediation is scheduled, the Court will notify the attorneys, or the parties if unrepresented, of the name of the mediator and the date, time, and location of the mediation. - (3) If a case is scheduled for mediation, briefing deadlines in the case may be stayed for up to 60 days pending further order of the Court. - (4) The mediation may be conducted in person or via teleconference (e.g., Zoom). - (5) Upon suggestion of the parties, the Court may order a mediation stay without ordering a mediation session.